USD Coin (USDC) Price Reaches $1.00 on Major Exchanges

-USD Coin (USDC) traded down 0% against the U.S. dollar during the 1-day period ending at 18:00 PM E.T. on May 20th.
-USD Coin has a total market capitalization of $33.35 billion and approximately $9.15 billion worth of USD Coin was traded on exchanges in the last 24 hours.
-During the last week, USD Coin has traded 0% lower against the U.S. dollar.
-One USD Coin token can now be bought for approximately $1.00 or 0.00001436 BTC on popular cryptocurrency exchanges.
+USD Coin (USDC) traded 0% lower against the U.S. dollar during the 24-hour period ending at 10:00 AM Eastern on May 22nd.
+Over the last week, USD Coin has traded 0% lower against the U.S. dollar.
+USD Coin has a market cap of $33.03 billion and approximately $8.40 billion worth of USD Coin was traded on exchanges in the last 24 hours.
+One USD Coin token can currently be bought for about $1.00 or 0.00001434 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.